Local Housing Strategy and Housing Opportunity Areas

 Rather than take an ad-hoc approach to increasing densities, key criteria were used to identify suitable areas, specifically areas within close proximity to key public transport corridors and major activity centres.
 Ten areas were identified where increased residential densities are appropriate at this time.
 These are called Housing Opportunity Areas.

 The LHS was subject to significant public consultation.
-This included consultation with all residents, with feedback during consultation considered in the finalisation of the Strategy.
+This included consultation with all residents, with feedback during consultation considered in the finalisation of the LHS.

 The final LHS was endorsed by the Western Australian Planning Commission on 12 November 2013.